When Do You Charge the GST/HST? Is Your Business Exempt?

 Gross revenue thresholds apply to all charitable organizations and public service entities.
 In all the above types of businesses, total revenue equals your worldwide sales of goods and/or services that are subject to GST or HST, less your company’s expenses.
 The only items you do not include in your revenue calculations are:

-Now that you understand how GST, PST and HST apply to your company, it’s time to calculate what you should collect for applicable sales.
+Now that you understand how GST, PST and HST apply to your company and when to charge GST/HST, it’s time to calculate what you should collect for applicable sales.

 For instance, if your business is in Ontario, you will collect 13 percent of the sales amount as HST.
 Provinces that have elected to keep their provincial taxes separate from the GST, such as Manitoba, collect the GST and PST separately.
-If your business is in Manitoba, you collect the five percent GST and an eight percent retail sales tax (RST).
-The RST is this province’s PST.
+For example, if your business is in Manitoba, you collect the five percent GST and a seven percent RST.

 For provinces that collect HST, the filing process is straightforward – your remittance is equal to all taxes collected and you remit using just one form.
-If you’re in a region that collects GST and PST/RST separately, you must keep these two figures separate and, when it’s time to file, prepare two forms – one for the GST you’ve collected to remit to the CRA and one for the PST/RST to remit to your provincial government.
+If you’re in a region that collects GST and PST separately, you must keep these two figures separate and, when it’s time to file, prepare two forms – one for the GST you’ve collected to remit to the CRA and one for the PST (or the applicable provincial sales tax based on your location) to remit to your provincial government.

-Some areas such as Alberta or the Yukon Territory, do not have a PST or RST, which means you’ll only collect and remit the five percent GST.
+Some areas such as Alberta or the Yukon Territory, do not have a PST, which means you’ll only collect and remit the five percent GST.
+For more information on place-of-supply rules, consult the CRA website.

 How Can You Keep Track of Your Tax Collections?